SalimFares4/Image-Segmentation/README.md

 # New project is created to help as track the progress of our work

-## In the issues sections you'll find all the tasks we have so far,
+## In the issues section you'll find all the tasks we have so far,
 ## choose one, assign it to yourself
 ## Create a new branch and name it with the title of the issue
 ## create a pull request on that branch